Warp Deformer Features

 Deformer editing can be performed by switching between three levels.

 The default Level edit is .

 [Level edit 1]

-In this mode, only the intersections of the number of divisions in the conversion, the [split points], can be edited.
+In this mode, only the intersections of the number of conversion divisions, the [division points], can be edited.

-The control point will be hidden and used for fine adjustment.
+The control points will be hidden and used for fine adjustment.

 [Level edit 2]

-This mode allows you to edit all of the [control points] and division points at the intersection of the set number of bezier divisions.
+In this mode, all of the [Control point] and division points at the intersection of the set number of Bezier divisions can be edited.